-Ensure the safety and well-being of the complainant.
-If you or the complainant have any concerns regarding his or her safety, immediately remove the complainant from the situation and from all contact with respondent.
-In the case of allegations of sexual abuse or sexual harassment involving a Youth Exchange student, the student must be immediately removed.
-In any case, reassure the complainant that this is for his or her own safety and is not a punishment.
-In non-Youth Exchange situations, if there are no safety concerns, determine if the complainant would nonetheless prefer to be removed from or cease contact with the respondent, and comply with the complainant's wishes.
+Ensure the safety and well-being of the Complainant.
+If you or the Complainant have any concerns regarding his or her safety, immediately remove the Complainant from the situation and from all contact with Respondent.
+In the case of allegations of Sexual abuse or Sexual harassment involving a Youth Exchange Program Participant, the Youth Exchange Program Participant must be immediately removed.

+In any case, reassure the Complainant that this is for his or her own safety and is not a punishment.
+In non-Youth Exchange situations, if there are no safety concerns, determine if the Complainant would nonetheless prefer to be removed from or cease contact with the Respondent, and comply with the Complainant's wishes.

-The respondent may, and in the case of Youth Exchange matters must, be immediately removed from all contact with protected persons in any Rotary programs.
+The Respondent may, and in the case of Youth Exchange matters must, be immediately removed from all contact with Protected Persons in any Rotary Programs.

-3. Report to District Committee Chair and District Protection Officer
+3. Report to District Committee Chair and District Youth and Vulnerable Sector Protection Officer

-Immediately upon receiving the complaint, report the allegation to the District Committee Chair responsible for the program, activity or event in which the alleged incident or incidents occurred and to the District Protection Officer.
+Immediately upon receiving the complaint, report the allegation to the District Committee Chair responsible for the program, activity or event in which the alleged incident or incidents occurred and to the District Youth and Vulnerable Persons Protection Officer.
 They will keep the District Governor advised and will review the complaint in order to ascertain whether it needs to be referred to an appropriate law enforcement authority or whether it is a matter to be handled using internal policies and guidelines.

-In the case of allegations of sexual abuse or sexual harassment involving a Youth Exchange student, immediately report the complaint to the appropriate law enforcement authority, the District Protection Officer, the District Youth Exchange Chair, and the Club Youth Exchange Chair.
+In the case of allegations of Sexual abuse or Sexual harassment involving a Youth Exchange Program Participant, immediately report the complaint to the appropriate law enforcement authority, the District Youth and Vulnerable Sector Protection Officer, the District Youth Exchange Chair, and the Club Youth Exchange Chair.